firebolt-db/firebolt-db.github.io/docs/loading-data/continuously-loading-data.md

 Apache Airflow supports several kinds of connectors.
 In this tutorial, we use the JDBC connector.

-Perform the following steps in our [setting up Airflow JDBC to Firebolt](../integrations/other-integrations/setting-up-airflow-jdbc-to-firebolt.md) guide:
+Perform the following steps [Setting up Airflow JDBC to Firebolt](../integrations/other-integrations/setting-up-airflow-jdbc-to-firebolt.md):

-* Install the latest Firebolt JDBC driver in Airflow - read more [here](../integrations/other-integrations/setting-up-airflow-jdbc-to-firebolt.md#step-1-install-the-latest-firebolt-jdbc-driver).
+* Install the latest Firebolt JDBC driver in Airflow.
+[Download Firebolt’s JDBC driver](../integrations/connecting-via-jdbc.md#download-the-latest-jdbc-driver), and save the JDBC jar file to the server that runs Airflow (we use `/airflow/jdbc`).
-* Setup the JDBC connection to Firebolt in Airflow - read more [here](../integrations/other-integrations/setting-up-airflow-jdbc-to-firebolt.md#step-2-setup-the-jdbc-connection-in-airflow).
-In this guide, we assume the `Conn ID` is `Firebolt`.
+* [Set up the JDBC connection to Firebolt in Airflow](../integrations/other-integrations/setting-up-airflow-jdbc-to-firebolt.md#set-up-the-jdbc-connection-in-airflow).
+In this guide, we assume the `Conn ID` is `firebolt_jdbc`.

 ## Step 2: Create a DAG for continuously loading data into Firebolt